headforwards-spd/headforwards-website/src/pages/info-pages/our-benefits.md

 introduction:
   show: false
   text: >-
-    At Headforwards, we understand that happy people do better work.
-That’s why we provide a range of employee benefits and community activities to keep people smiling.
+    We believe that happy people do better work.
+That’s why we provide a range of employee benefits and community activities for staff and their families.
 components:
   - content:
       - text: >-